-These banana almond pancakes are perfect for weekend breakfasts!
+These almond banana pancakes are perfect for weekend breakfasts!
 Forget about banana bread – use your overripe bananas to make this easy pancake recipe.

 Saturday mornings are made better with pancakes.
 So are Sunday mornings.
 Actually, EVERY morning is made better with pancakes.